 Eagle is a medium-sized city located in the state of Idaho.
 With a population of 23,612 people and three constituent neighborhoods, Eagle is the 13th largest community in Idaho.
-Much of the housing stock in Eagle was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Eagle economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Eagle, where the median household income is $82,264.00.
+Eagle has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Eagle, where the median household income is $78,939.00.

 Eagle home prices are not only among the most expensive in Idaho, but Eagle real estate also consistently ranks among the most expensive in America.

-Eagle is a decidedly white-collar city, with fully 87.91% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Eagle is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Eagle who work in management occupations (17.38%), sales jobs (14.76%), and office and administrative support (10.84%).
+Eagle is a decidedly white-collar city, with fully 89.84% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Eagle is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Eagle who work in management occupations (16.84%), sales jobs (16.21%), and office and administrative support (9.60%).

 Also of interest is that Eagle has more people living here who work in computers and math than 95% of the places in the US.